 Meet The Co-Coordinators

-Liberation School South coordinates a five-month spirituality and healing leadership cohort that supports, connects and catalyzes changemakers in their work to show up for liberation and center liberation in the world.
+Liberation School South coordinates a spirituality and healing leadership cohort that supports, connects and catalyzes changemakers in their work to show up for liberation and center liberation in the world.

 Amber Burns-Jones is a writer, artist, dreamer and co-coordinator of Liberation School South.
 Born and raised in Louisville, Ky, her roots run the length of the American South, carry salt from many seas and are laced with magic.

 A seasoned community organizer, Amber has worked at the intersections of food equity, racial justice and cooperative economics.
 As an artist and poet, she has co-founded two chereo-poetry troupes, S.H.E.! and Mother Tongue Techniques, creating performances and zines that explored feminism, racial justice, ancestry and southern queer displacement.
 Amber also co-created the arts and healing program of a Kentucky-based youth shelter where she and a collective of artists facilitate visual art, poetry and theater workshops for youth to process and heal from trauma.

 Amber believes radical imagination is key to liberation.
 She spends her days laughing, cooking and learning to cultivate her sparkle with her twin children and partner.

 The medicine I bring is unapologetic Black Joy, mothering and radical imagination.

 The medicine I need is deepened relationship, deepened spiritual practice and the courage to release all the stories I have to tell.